Talking about feelings

 • Talk about what has made them feel that certain way.

-• Recognise other people’s emotions.
+• Recognise other’s emotions.

 Top Tip